-Our Board of Directors has delegated administration of the 2016 Plan to the compensation committee.
-Our Board of Directors and the compensation committee may further delegate administration of the 2016 Plan to any committee of our Board of Directors, or a committee of individuals satisfying applicable laws appointed by our Board of Directors in accordance with the terms of the 2016 Plan.
 For purposes of this summary of the 2016 Plan, the term "administrator" will refer to our Board of Directors or any committee designated by our Board of Directors to administer the 2016 Plan.
+Our Board of Directors has delegated administration of the 2016 Plan to the Compensation Committee.
+Our Board of Directors and the Compensation Committee may further delegate administration of the 2016 Plan to any committee of our Board of Directors, or a committee of individuals satisfying applicable laws appointed by our Board of Directors in accordance with the terms of the 2016 Plan.
 To make grants to certain officers and key employees, the members of the committee must qualify as "non-employee directors" under Rule 16b-3 of the Securities Exchange Act of 1934, as amended.
-In the case of awards intended to qualify for the performance-based compensation exemption under Section 162(m), administration must be by a committee comprised solely of two or more "outside directors" within the meaning of Section 162(m).
+In the case of awards intended to qualify for the performance-based compensation exemption under Section 162(m) of the Code, administration must be by a committee comprised solely of two or more "outside directors" within the meaning of Section 162(m) of the Code, However, as a result of the TCJA, compensation payable to "covered employees" within the meaning of Section 162(m) of the Code, for taxable years beginning on or after January 1, 2018, will not be eligible to qualify as performance-based compensation under Section 162(m) of the Code, except in limited circumstances with respect to certain grandfathered arrangements that were in effect on or before November 2, 2017.

-Subject to the terms of the 2016 Plan, the administrator has the sole discretion to select the service providers who will receive awards; to determine the terms and conditions of awards; and to approve forms of award agreements for use with the 2016 Plan; to modify or amend each award (subject to the repricing restrictions of the 2016 Plan), including to accelerate vesting or waive forfeiture restrictions, and to interpret the provisions of the 2016 Plan and outstanding awards.
+Subject to the terms of the 2016 Plan, the administrator has the sole discretion to select the service providers who will receive awards; to determine the terms and conditions of awards; and to approve forms of award agreements for use with the 2016 Plan; to modify or amend each award (subject to the repricing restrictions of the 2016 Plan, including the exchange program prohibition), including to accelerate vesting or waive forfeiture restrictions, and to interpret the provisions of the 2016 Plan and outstanding awards.
 The administrator may allow a participant to defer the receipt of payment of cash or delivery of Shares that otherwise would be due to such participant.
 The administrator may make rules and regulations relating to sub-plans established for the purpose of satisfying applicable foreign laws and may make all other determinations deemed necessary or advisable for administering the 2016 Plan.
 The administrator will issue all awards pursuant to the terms and conditions of the 2016 Plan.